Escape-Plan-NA/user_interface/README.md

    - After a win, the server resets the game, and the winning player gets to start first in the next match.
 Player scores are tracked and displayed.

 6. **Reset Feature**:
-   - The server includes a reset button that allows the administrator to restart the game and reset player scores at any time
+   - The server includes a reset button that allows the administrator to restart the game and reset player scores at any time.

 ## Server Specifications
 - **Hardcoded Server Address**: The server’s IP address and port are predefined in the source code, simplifying the connection process for clients.